geoscixyz/gpgLabs/README.md

 ### Locally

-To run them locally, you will need to have python installed, preferably through [anaconda](https://www.anaconda.com/download/).
+To run them locally, you will need to have Python installed, preferably through [Anaconda](https://www.anaconda.com/download/).

-You can then clone this reposiroty.
-From a command line, run
+You can then clone this repository.
+From a command line, run:

 ```
 git clone https://github.com/geoscixyz/gpgLabs.git
 ```

-Then `cd` into `gpgLabs`
+Then `cd` into `gpgLabs`:

 ```
 cd gpgLabs